Plan for Achieving Self Support

 Plan to Achieve Self Support, also known as a "PASS", is a program offered by the US Social Security Administration (SSA) for disabled or blind individuals who receive or qualify for Supplemental Security Income.
-A PASS's main purpose is to help a disabled individual find employment or return to work.
+The PASS program's main purpose is to help a disabled individual find employment or return to work.

 The requirements for a PASS are the following: